matis-io/matis-io.github.io/gear+tools.md

 permalink: /gear+tools
 ---

+## Behind the Scenes
-## Gear and Tools I use for my work
+Discover my work process and the tools I rely on for my projects.
+### This website
+This website is created using Markdown, compiled with Jekyll, and hosted on GitHub.